chaiguolong/.vim/bundle/YouCompleteMe/README.md

 ### The `youcompleteme#GetCommandResponse( ... )` function

 Run a [completer subcommand](#ycmcompleter-subcommands) and return the result as a string.
-This can be useful for example to display the `GetGoc` output in a popup window, e.g.:
+This can be useful for example to display the `GetDoc` output in a popup window, e.g.:

 ```viml